StergachisLab/DAF-QC-SMK/config/README.md

 ```

 # PacBio-specific options
 End length to consider for deduplication, sets pbmarkdup `--end-length` flag.
-Default is 8000
+Default is 0, which uses the whole read
 ```
 dup_end_length: 8000
 ```